-- a) The policy will be reviewed every third year by SLT. - b) The Pastoral Assistant Headteacher and the subject leader for personal wellbeing will monitor drug education.
+- a) The policy will be reviewed every third year by the Deputy Head (Pastoral). - b) The Pastoral Deputy and the subject leader for personal wellbeing will monitor drug education. - c) A nominated governor from the Curriculum and Student Welfare sub-committee, will have a link role between the school and the governing body.